BaronH07/PaceYourself/README.md

 Content:

-  Base of the project via Android Studio
+  Basic frame of the project

 From: